DeftEye/LandCover_Preligens/README.md

  (challenge-ens) should appear at the left of your terminal if everything is going correctly.

 ### Training :

+ Don't forget to modify line 19 and 22 in the train_config.yaml with the correct path to the git folder.
+ You can also change sample_dataset to dataset (If you named the total dataset this way) to train on the whole dataset.

  Then we train the model with this command :

  `python3 framework/train.py --config train_config.yaml`